Ralph Abraham (politician): Tenure

 After his election, Abraham chose Luke Letlow, his campaign manager, as chief of staff.

 In June 2017, Abraham co-sponsored the Civil Rights Uniformity Act of 2017.

 In August 2017, Abraham endorsed President Donald Trump's nomination of Terry Doughty, also of Richland Parish, for a seat on the United States District Court for the Western District of Louisiana, based in Monroe.
 The selection also carried the backing of U.S. Senators Bill Cassidy and John Neely Kennedy.

 In December 2017, Abraham voted for the Tax Cuts and Jobs Act.
 After voting, he said, "This is going to be a great tax bill, and great tax reform not only for Louisiana but for the United States."
 He said businesses would benefit greatly and be able to "reinvest in their infrastructure, reinvest in their employees", and that wages would increase and job opportunities grow.

 In 2020, Abraham opted not to run for reelection, and endorsed Letlow in the election to succeed him.
 Letlow won the election, but died from COVID-19 complications a few days before he was scheduled to take office.
+Letlow's widow, Julia, won the special election to fill the vacancy.